-Prevailing criteria concerning credibility and half of value would perhaps be found on many of tactics.
-As said, therefore, we do not here concern a specific research topic which varies with each research work.
-I mentioned half of value in this context where the rest of half needs to be considered as related with each research work.
+The prevailing criteria concerning credibility and half of value would perhaps be found in many tactics.
+As said, therefore, we do not concern a specific research topic which varies with each research work.
+I mentioned half of value in this context where the rest of half needs to be considered as related with the research work.